Bruno-Dionne/MicroNMEA/README.rst

 Release note :
     Handle UTC time :
-       With no decimal second and with or without decimal point.
+       With no decimal second, with or without decimal point.
        Up to 6 decimals second ( microseconds ).

-    Added Get Milli and Set Milli secondsé.
+    Added Get Milli and Set Milli seconds.

     Added Get Micro and Set Micro seconds.